roxey804/codecompare/README.md

 # Code Compare

-Comparing syntax between various languages (Python 3, JavaScript(ES6) and Ruby)
+## Side-by-side syntax "comparisons" between 3 languages: Python (3), JavaScript(ES6) and Ruby

+> Note: not every data type of function has a direct comparison in the other language, sometimes these are approximate.

  Operation | Python | JS (ES6) | Ruby
 |---|---|---|---|